-Every week, we highlight the cream of the crop in music through our best music of the week column.
+Every week, we highlight the top releases through our best music of the week column.

 Here’s our round up of the best tracks and music videos that came across our desks, which you can also check out in our Songs You Need to Hear This Week playlists on Spotify and Apple Music.

 Rema adds country-style guitars to his ever impressive bag of tricks as he drops the new single, “Soundgasm.”
 The London-produced track showcases the Nigerian star’s vocal range as he goes from a high-pitched refrain to rap-sung verse melodies seamlessly.
 The music video follows Rema to a house in Nashville where he’s joined by a female companion.
 “Soundgasm” follows Rema’s eye-grabbing 2021 singles like “Bounce” and “Dimension” his collaboration with Skepta and Jae5.

 South African alternative band, BLK JKS, has returned with its latest album Abantu/Before Humans.
 The nine-track album is a sonic ode to the continent of Africa that offers a soul-lifting and punk-electronic experience.
 Abantu/Before Humans is a long and unapologetic poem that calls for the awakening of Africans to the atrocious ways of living under the capitalist labour force.